 All drill hole locations were identified by a company geologist by way of GPS, a Brunton handheld compass and 3 pickets (marking collar location, front and back sites and also delineating the azimuth of the drill).
-Once the drill had been moved onto the completed platform, a geologist would then further align the drill using a handheld Brunton compass.
+Once the drill had been moved onto the completed platform, final drill alignment was completed using a Reflex TN14 gyrocompass and orientation confirmed by the onsite geologist prior to the commencement of the hole.
 Once a drill hole was nearing completion, a geologist would examine the core at the drill site and decide whether to terminate the hole After completion of the drill hole and after the rig was moved from the site, the collar location was surveyed using a Trimble differential GPS by a professional surveyor.
 All casing was left in the hole, with a labelled aluminum casing placed over the casing to serve as a record of the hole location.
 Each casing cap was stamped with the hole identification, the hole orientation, and its length.